Best books to get you out of a reading slump

 The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid

-The Seven Husbands of Evelyn Hugo are awful, sympathetic and sometimes between the two.
+The Seven Husbands of Evelyn Hugo is compelling and sympathetic and sometimes between the two.
 This historical fiction tells the glamorous life of fictional Hollywood star Evelyn Hugo.
 Story of an ambitious woman who always dreamed of becoming a Hollywood icon.
 An alluring tale great to read while you’re in the reading slump.

 28 Summers by Elin Hilderbrand